|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 I have circuit and board information on the System 2000 which was not dissimilar to that used for the Sinclair Z12 and Stereo 25, with a few improvements.

 The System 2000 amplifier and speakers were first demonstrated alongside the Neoteric at the 1968 London Audio Fair at Hotel Russell, April 14th to 17th.
+There is a gallery of photos of the System 2000.

 As I recall, that period did not last long.
 We started looking for new premises for the service department.
 Then AIM - a spin off from Cambridge Consultants Ltd. vacated their premises at 71-73 Fitzroy Street, moving to Enderby's Mill in St Ives.
 Clive Sinclair had always been close to Cambridge Consultants, so the service department moved to AIM's old premises.
 Aim left Fitzroy Street at the end of 1968 so the move must have been early 1969.